Diversity, Inclusion, and Equal Opportunity

 Our diversity and inclusion efforts are led by our director of diversity and inclusion, who is supported by our cross-functional, cross-divisional DEI Council, which represents the regions in which we operate.
 The Council is chaired by our CEO and advised by our Chief Human Resources Officer.

 In recent years, our DEI efforts have included training our managers globally on unconscious bias; increasing the number of sites offering flexible work arrangements; adding an inclusion index to our annual employee engagement survey; and providing training around cultural awareness.
-We are signatories of the CEO Action for Diversity and Inclusion pledge, illustrating our commitment to advance diversity and inclusion in partnership with other like-minded organizations.

-Diversity and Inclusion Councils
+Diversity, Equity and Inclusion Councils

 Goals